-What can I estimate using the NPS calculator?
+What can I estimate using the NPS calculator for India?

 The NPS return calculator helps you estimate your total retirement savings.
 You will also learn how to calculate your NPS corpus, which will enable you to plan for your retirement.

 NPS is a systematic investment plan, in which you can choose to deposit a certain amount every month.
 Based on your monthly investment and the prevailing NPS interest rate, you will be able to estimate the total amount you're entitled to at the time of your retirement, using this NPS investment calculator.

 As per the NPS guidelines, you will be able to withdraw up to 60% of your total corpus at the time of retirement, which will be subject to taxation.
 Furthermore, the remaining 40% must be invested in annuities, which you'll get back as a monthly pension amount over a specific duration chosen by you.

 How do I use the NPS annuity calculator?

 In order to use this NPS annuity calculator, you'll need to enter the following details: